o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 - `LookObservation look_observation`: When the type of act is "look", this represents information about the act.
 - `PlaceObservation place_observation`: When the type of act is "place", this represents information about the act.
 - `moveit_msgs/CollisionObject gripped_object`: a CollisionObject representing the gripped object
+- `uint8 distribution_type`: whether method is used to represent uncertainty of the pose.
+If this value is `RPY_COVARIANCE` (constant, equal to 0), the `covariance` attribute of the following `distribution` is interpreted as covariance matrix in the space of x, y, z, roll, pitch, yaw.
+If it is `LIE_COVARIANCE` (constant, equal to 1),  the `covariance` attribute is interpreted as covariance matrix in the vector space identified with the Lie algebra $se(3)$.
 - `geometry_msgs/PoseWithCovarianceStamped distribution`: the current distribution of the pose of the object

 ### Result